Three mornings, soon

 The three generations of agent UI

-Generation 1: static components
+Generation 1, static components

-Generation 2: declarative UI
+Generation 2, declarative UI

-Generation 3: generative components
+Generation 3, generative components

-What we built: Family Bugle
+What we build for Family Bugle

 Family Bugle is an AI-powered guide to Park City family life: activities, camps, childcare, school calendars, tuition.
 The data layer is Supabase (hosted PostgreSQL).
 The question we set out to answer: what does this product look like when the agent is the operating system?